open-ephys/onix1-bonsai-docs/index.md

    to operate on these arrays, Bonsai offers an analogous [toolkit](https://reactivex.io/documentation/operators.html) for operating on temporal sequences of data.
-Because Bonsai was created around this core data model and operator library, capturing, processing and combining data sequences from different hardware sources is natural in Bonsai, whereas it is bug prone and difficult in other software options.
+Because Bonsai was created around this core data model and operator library, it makes capturing, processing, and combining data sequences from different hardware sources natural in Bonsai, whereas it is bug prone and difficult in other software options.
 1. **Code quality.** Open Ephys has been developing open source hardware and software for the Neuroscience community for over a decade.
 In terms of code